dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 a quick web search on that suggests that it does both formatting and linting.
 Maybe there is no need for `black` and `pyright`?
 I don't care to take the time to do tests on this, and things seem okay as is.

-# Testing the installation

-I started testing by writing this blog item.
-I typed in the steps as I did them, and would have changed the title if lazyvim had proved bothersome to install.
-So, that's a good sign.
-But I also need vim to read and work with R code, so that was my next text.

-So, I edited a few R files.
-Nothing seemed amiss.
-I did find that some of the keystrokes I had in my head needed replacement.
-For example, formatting a file used to be `SPC l f` in my lunarvim setup, but it is `c f` in lazyvim.
-(Actually, I won't need to know that, because the default lazyvim setup will reformat on file saves, and I save file a *lot*.)

-It's important to me that formatting be identical to what I had before, but that is what I found, in editing some files in the oce project.
-So, this test was passed without problems.

 # Final thoughts